Hernando de Soto Bridge

 The Hernando de Soto Bridge is a tied-arch bridge carrying Interstate 40 across the Mississippi River between West Memphis, Arkansas, and Memphis, Tennessee.
 The design is a continuous cantilevered cable-stayed steel through arch, with bedstead endposts.
-Memphians also call the bridge the "New Bridge", as it is newer than the Memphis & Arkansas Bridge (carrying Interstate 55) downstream, and the "M Bridge", due to its distinctive shape.
-It is of similar construction to the Sherman Minton Bridge between Louisville, Kentucky, and New Albany, Indiana.
+Memphians also call the bridge the "New Bridge", as it is newer than the Memphis & Arkansas Bridge (carrying Interstate 55) downstream, and the "M Bridge", due to its distinctive double-arch shape.
+It is of similar construction to the Sherman Minton Bridge between Louisville, Kentucky, and New Albany, Indiana (except that it consists of a single level deck).

 History

+Planning and construction

 Preliminary planning for the river crossing began in 1960 as part of Interstate 40 alignment studies for the Memphis - Little Rock corridor, which was constructed in segments between 1963 and 1968.
 Before the Hernando de Soto Bridge was completed, traffic going across the river was carried across the Mississippi River by the Interstate 55/US Highway 64/70/79/61 Memphis & Arkansas Bridge crossing, located 2 miles southwest.

 The two states initially feuded over the cost of paying for the bridge.
-Tennessee officials believed that both states should equally pay for the bridge, while Arkansas officials wanted Tennessee to shoulder a larger share of the cost due to its larger population.
+Tennessee officials believed that both states should equally pay for the bridge, while Arkansas officials wanted Tennessee to shoulder a much larger share of the cost due to Tennessee's larger population.
 Both states eventually agreed to a compromise where Tennessee funded 60% of the cost and Arkansas the remaining 40%.
 Both states also initially disagreed on the design of the bridge; the original design called for longer through arches and a lower vertical clearance.